arcadiapage/arcadiapage.github.io/_posts/2022-12-29-what-is-personal-growth-and-individuation-like-for-infps.md

 The Innocent archetype also tends to think that life should always go the way they want.
 They are naive to the concept of flowing with the unpredictability of life.

 By the way, you can embody these archetypes at any point in your life.
 The Innocent archetype was me two years ago before my life-altering experience with chronic pain.
 You can embody multiple archetypes at the same time as well.

-So what happens to the Innocent that rocks their view of the world?
-How does that ignite the personal growth of the INFP?
-[I'll answer that in my next post!](https://arcadiapage.com/2023-01-30-exploring-the-archetypes-within-the-infp-the-victim-martyr-warrior-and-hero/)

-Also, you may want to check out some of the archetypes I mentioned here and see if they resonate with you.
-Pinterest is a great place to start your research.
+If you're experiencing a desire to explore personal growth as an INFP, it's usually because you're sensing that things can no longer stay as they are.
+You could be starting to see the flaws in being the Innocent and are stepping into following the path of the Explorer.
+Or other archetypes such as the Victim, Martyr, or even Hero might be at work, pushing you forwards.

+I write more about these archtypes in the follow up to this post:[Exploring the Archetypes Within the INFP: The Victim, Martyr, Warrior and Hero.](https://arcadiapage.com/2023-01-30-exploring-the-archetypes-within-the-infp-the-victim-martyr-warrior-and-hero/)

+If you want help in seeing more clearly how you can put the energy of your current archetypes into practice to initiate change in your life, I actually do that in my free [Discover Your INFP Archetype Test.](https://payhip.com/b/Di7wb)

+Just because you are changing and your life is changing, that doesn't mean it's impossible to know where you are.
+Understanding the dynamics of archetypes can create a clear picture of who you are right now and where you're headed.

 ![Healthy INFP, INFP Burnout, INFP Tips ](/uploads/infp-personal-growth-tips.png "4 Tips on How to Be a Healthy INFP"){: .mx-auto.d-block :}